 Root Canal and Crown Cost

-The average cost of root canal and crown services vary because of several factors.
-The average root canal cost in Los Angeles is between $500 and $1100.
+[Updated for 2021 ] The average cost of root canal and crown services vary because of several factors.
+The average root canal cost in Los Angeles is between $700 and $1500.
 The root canal and crown cost varies according to the tooth involved, the crown you choose, and the extent of decay or infection present in the tooth.
 The average cost of root canal and crown procedures is less for a front tooth.
 This is because the root structure of a front tooth is not as extensive as the roots of a back molar.

 We deal with difficult dental problems, including failed root canals.
 This condition may require more procedures and increase the average cost of root canal and crown services.